NeuroTechX/ntx_slack_archive/general.md

  >Sure, and good luck with it all, just something which stood out as soon as spotted.
 In any case this manual has the (TM) symbol at least once <http://developer.neurosky.com/docs/doku.php?id=mindset_instruction_manual> and this Reseller Agreementon the Necomimi site lists MindSet as a NeuroSky trademark <http://store.necomimi.com/pages/reseller-agreement>

+3/1/2017 10:20 PM

+ **jacobflood** :

+ >Good to know!
+Id seen that as well, but when we did a formal trademark search we didnt find anything filed.
+Were concluding the filing in the next few days